charliecalvert/CloudNotes/Assignments/BootstrapAbout.md

   block content
 ```

-Or alternately, put this in it:
+Or alternately, put this in it, which is probably a bit easier to use.
+It is only the last few lines that differ from above:

 ```
 doctype html